aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

-contaminated foods and drinking contaminated water, during repair and maintenance of PCB transformers, c) accidents, fires or spills involving transformers, fluorescent lights, and other electrical devices; and d) disposal of PCB- laced and other chemically laced products and materials.
+contaminated foods and drinking contaminated water, during repair and maintenance of PCB transformers, c) accidents, fires or spills involving transformers, fluorescent lights, and other electrical devices; and d) disposal of PCB-laced and other chemically laced products and materials.

 PCBs caused cancer in laboratory animals.
 Human diseases associated with PCBs-exposure include immunological and neurobehavioral changes in children